msiegler-google/go-to-production/RISK_MITIGATION_PLAN.md

 8.  **Total GCP Failure or Multi-Region Outage:** While rare, a catastrophic event could disrupt GCP services across multiple regions, or a misconfiguration could propagate globally, making the application inaccessible.

+9.  **CI/CD Infrastructure or Service Failure:** The current reliance on a single CI/CD provider (GitHub Actions) creates a single point of failure for the deployment pipeline.
+If GitHub Actions is unavailable, it may not be possible to deploy new versions of the application, even if the production infrastructure is healthy.

 ---

 ### Proposed Mitigations for Remaining Risks